wonder199999/MBA.mini-libretro/Compatibility-list.md

 	*kof98: The King of Fighters '98 - The Slugfest / King of Fighters '98 - dream match never ends (NGM-2420)
 		kof98a (clone of kof98): The King of Fighters '98 - The Slugfest / King of Fighters '98 - dream match never ends (NGM-2420, alternate board)
-		kof98ae (clone of kof98): The King of Fighters '98 (Anniversary Edition, EGHT hack) kof98ae2016 (clone of kof98): The King of Fighters '98 (Anniversary Edition 2016, EGHT hack) kof98cb (clone of kof98): The King of Fighters '98 (Combo) kof98h (clone of kof98): The King of Fighters '98 - The Slugfest / King of Fighters '98 - dream match never ends (NGH-2420) kof98k (clone of kof98): The King of Fighters '98 - The Slugfest / King of Fighters '98 - dream match never ends (Korean board) kof98ka (clone of kof98): The King of Fighters '98 - The Slugfest / King of Fighters '98 - dream match never ends (Korean board 2)
+		kof98ae (clone of kof98): The King of Fighters '98 (Anniversary Edition, EGHT hack) - NOTE:  NOT WORKING kof98ae2016 (clone of kof98): The King of Fighters '98 (Anniversary Edition 2016, EGHT hack) - NOTE: NOT WORKING kof98cb (clone of kof98): The King of Fighters '98 (Combo) - NOTE: NOT WORKING kof98h (clone of kof98): The King of Fighters '98 - The Slugfest / King of Fighters '98 - dream match never ends (NGH-2420) kof98k (clone of kof98): The King of Fighters '98 - The Slugfest / King of Fighters '98 - dream match never ends (Korean board) kof98ka (clone of kof98): The King of Fighters '98 - The Slugfest / King of Fighters '98 - dream match never ends (Korean board 2)